 1 tablespoon water

-1 tsp Dijon-style mustard (Tessemaes has a compliant option)
+1 tsp Dijon-style mustard (Tessemaes has a compatible option)

 1 cup macadamia nut or avocado oil